-The EU supports the promotion of gender equality and women's rights.
-Algeria was awarded in 2016 an African Union honorific prize in recognition of its "outstanding efforts in the promotion of women's rights and gender equality".
-No major developments were registered in 2017 in this area.
-Following the May elections, the female representation in the Assembly decreased from 31% to 24%.
-The enforcement of the 2015 law criminalising violence against women and adjustments to the Family Law (Moudawana), which includes discriminatory provisions, are still pending.
+The EU supports progress in implementation of gender equality and women's rights.
+Notwithstanding the fact that Algeria was awarded in 2016 an African Union honorific prize in recognition of its "outstanding efforts in the promotion of women's rights and gender equality", no concrete progress was registered in 2017 in this regards.
+Following the May elections, the female representation in the Assembly dropped from 31% to 24%.
+The 2015 law criminalising violence against women is still not accompanied by the modifications of the Family Law (Moudawana) in which discriminatory provisions persist.
 Furthermore, additional human and financial resources are needed to ensure the efficient protection of survivors of domestic violence.